mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *security is mostly a superstition. it does not exist in nature, nor do the children of men as a whole experience it. avoiding danger is no safer in the long run than outright exposure. life is either a daring adventure, or nothing.*
+> *besides the noble art of getting things done, there is the noble art of leaving things undone. the wisdom of life consists in the elimination of non-essentials.*

 </div>
 <!-- quote-end -->